uccser/swarm-stack-updater/README.md

           - "swarm.cronjob.skip-running=true"
 ```

-An example of a compose file can be seen below:
+An example of a full compose file to setup the Swarm Stack Updater can be seen below:
 ```
 version: '3.8'